airbytehq/airbyte/docs/cloud/managing-airbyte-cloud.md

 * You can only deselect top-level fields.
 You cannot deselect nested fields.

-* The Airbyte platform may read all data from the source (depending on the source), but it will only write data to the destination from fields you have selected.
+* The Airbyte platform may read all data from the source (depending on the source), but it will only write data to the destination from fields you selected.
 Deselecting fields will not prevent the Airbyte platform from reading them.

 * When you refresh the schema, new fields will be selected by default, even if you have previously deselected fields in that stream.

 :::

-6. Select the **Cursors** or **Primary keys** for the individual fields if you to include them in the sync.
+6. Select the **Cursor(s)** or **Primary key(s)** for the individual fields to include them in the sync.

 :::note

 If the cursor or primary key are source defined, you cannot change them in the stream details panel.

 :::